canro91/canro91.github.io/_posts/2020-08-11-HowToCreateFakesWithMoq.md

 For our test name, let's follow the naming convention from [The Art of Unit Testing]({% post_url 2020-03-06-TheArtOfUnitTestingReview %}).
 With this naming convention, a test name shows the entry point, the scenario and the expected result separated by underscores.

+To learn about other naming conventions, check my post [How to name your unit tests]({% post_url 2021-04-12-UnitTestNamingConventions %}).

 ```csharp
 [TestClass]
 public class OrderServiceTests